offline-lab/offline-lab-meshcore-ntpd/README.md

 This is a small wrapper around [MeshCore](https://github.com/meshcore-dev/MeshCore) that offers a repeater and some additional time and location functionality on the side.

-In offline environments, I don't have access to an NTPd service, which come with its own setbacks.
+In offline environments, I don't have access to an NTPd service, which comes with its own dificulties.
-To work around this, this small sketch, running on a Heltec wireless tracker, uses the time from a GPS receiver and offers this as a semi-accurate ntp daemon.
+To work around this, this small sketch, running on a Heltec wireless tracker, uses the time from its GPS receiver and offers this as a semi-accurate ntp daemon.
 (I have all the time, but it's just not exactly on time)

+This is not designed to be super accurate: If the time is a bit off, but in sync across my devices, thats perfectly fine.
+I just prefer to not live in the year 1979 all the time :) (And have only timestamps from 60 years back)

 Stratum 1 with live GPS fix, stratum 2 in holdover (GPS was synced this session but was lost since), stratum 16 if never synced.